buildbot/buildbot/master/docs/manual/cfg-reporters.rst

     This allow users to shutdown the master.

-To use the service, you address messages at the buildbot, either normally (``botnickname: status``) or with private messages (``/msg botnickname status``).
+To use the service, you address messages at the Buildbot, either normally (``botnickname: status``) or with private messages (``/msg botnickname status``).
-The buildbot will respond in kind.
+The Buildbot will respond in kind.

-If you issue a command that is currently not available, the buildbot will respond with an error message.
+If you issue a command that is currently not available, the Buildbot will respond with an error message.
 If the ``noticeOnChannel=True`` option was used, error messages will be sent as channel notices instead of messaging.

 Some of the commands currently available: